hKerstholt/team-conflict-detection/README.md

 ### Visual Studio Code

 You can run Docker Compose configuration files directly from Visual Studio Code with the official Docker extension.
 To do this, right click on `docker-compose.yml` and select **Compose Up**.

+## Acknowledgements and attribution

+This repository contains the software used for a research project for which a paper was submitted for publication at SMAP 2026.
+You are welcome to use or modify this project as needed.
+If you decide to do so, please cite our forthcoming paper.

+Contributors:
+* Heleen Kerstholt
+* Angie Dong
+* Ioanna Lykourentzou

+## License

+The code in this repository is published under the _Apache 2.0_ open source license, see `LICENSE`.